-“What’s the best vinyl sticker machine?”
+“What’s a good vinyl sticker machine?”

-In this guide, we will introduce you to the most popular sticker maker machine.
+In this guide, we will introduce you to the most popular sticker maker machines.
 We will also provide resources and tutorials that can have you cutting, weeding and transferring your first vinyl decal in less than 30 minutes.

 Creating your own stickers isn’t just a fun hobby.